 Product Scope

 The scope of this application would be to reduce the cost of eventual replacement of Boe-Bot kits, allow for remote learning through testing electronic based solutions in a sandbox environment, and ease of grading said electronic based solutions.
-The proposed project would Allow students to program Arduino sketches, design a virtual bot through adding components and wire connections, test their virtual bot on the 4 deliverable courses and provide a sandbox environment to improve understanding of basic circuitry and imperative programming.
+The proposed project would allow students to program Arduino sketches, design a virtual bot through adding components and wire connections, test their virtual bot on the 4 deliverable courses and provide a sandbox environment to improve understanding of basic circuitry and imperative programming.
 This product could be used in applications far beyond the scope of this course as a virtual electronics test environment could be in-valuable to autonomous vehicle testing

 References